rengler33/minimal-py-poetry/README.md

 ## High-level Approach

-1. Create a build stage (base image)
+1. Create a build stage (base build)
     1. Use python `venv` to create a virtual environment somewhere outside of anywhere mapped volumes might go.
     2. Poetry installs runtime deps to that virtual environment
-2. Create a separate development image from base image
+2. Create a separate development image from base build
     1. poetry installs development dependencies to virtual environment
     2. poetry is available for future needs
 3. Create a production image from a pred-prod stage